Duehok/Draftnought/README.md

 #### After loading

   Draw all the things!
-You can pan the side view by holding the moise's left button and dragging and you can zoom this view with the mouse's scroll wheel.
-A grid to help align structures can be toggled under the Menu => View => Grid.
+You can pan the side and top views by holding the mouse's left button and dragging and you can zoom with the mouse's scroll wheel.
+To help align the superstructures and funnels, a grid can be toggled under the Menu => View => Grid.

   You can move the vertexes of the superstructures by selecting them in the lists and editing their coordinates or clicking on the top view.
   The funnels can be toggled on/off, oval/round and placed by clicking on the top view or editing their coordinate.